Chin-Lung Hu: EDA Rhinos/Fubon Guardians

+Hu did not appear in another game for Fubon and was non–tendered by the team on December 21, 2021.

+Uni-President Lions

+On January 4, 2022, Hu signed with the Uni-President Lions of the Chinese Professional Baseball League.
+Hu was selected to his seventh and final CPBL All-Star Game in 2025, which became the best-attended all-star contest in league history.
+In August, Hu formally announced his intention to retire at the end of the season.
+His final game was on September 20, 2025.

 International career

 Hu was selected for Chinese Taipei national baseball team at the 2006 World Baseball Classic, 2006 Asian Games, 2010 Asian Games and 2017 World Baseball Classic.

 He missed the 2009 World Baseball Classic and 2013 World Baseball Classic editions of the event due to injury.